 - Employees should be regular training on how to safely perform their jobs.

-- There should be effective communication between workers and management on health and safety concerns.
+- Effective communication between workers and management on health and safety concerns should exist.

 By following these guidelines, companies can create a safe environment for their workers and help prevent accidents and injuries.

 The four basic elements common to all occupational health and safety management systems, as described earlier in this chapter, contain the different activities of the system together with the detailed arrangements and actions required to deliver those activities.
 However, there are four key characteristics of a successful occupational health and safety management system:

 - The involvement of all stakeholders;

 - Continual improvement.

 Implementing a Safety Management System (SMS) is crucial for any organization that aims to improve its workforce’s safety, health, and well-being.
 Here is a step-by-step guide on how to do it: